lsst/pipelines_lsst_io/getting-started/coaddition.rst

 There are two general categories of sky maps:

 1. Whole sky.
-2. A selected region containing a set of exposures.
+2. A sky map based on the bounding box of a set of input exposures.

 Though the HSC dataset you are working with is small, the full dataset is large so we include the sky map computed from the full set and is of the first type.
-A full sky sky map is no larger than a discrete one, and it has the added benefit that you can compare directly with data products from larger data processing runs.
+Using a sky map that describes the full sky has the benefit that you can compare directly with data products from larger data processing runs since the tracts and patches will align exactly.

 Warping images onto the sky map
 ===============================